OldSchoolMinecraft/DeobfTool/README.md

 # DeobfTool
-Quick and dirty way of deobfuscating a list of class/field/variable names.
+Quick and dirty way of deobfuscating a list of class names.

 ## Example Usage